Introducing powerful new layers of enterprise-grade security

 The bring-your-own-device approach to workplace technology puts admins and security teams in a tricky spot: Employees prefer to keep personal information private, and admins have an obligation to keep corporate data secure.
 Although admins don’t manage an employee’s personal device, they need enough access to wipe sensitive data clean if, say, the employee’s personal device is lost or stolen.

 Fortunately, there are solutions.
 Later this year, Slack will offer support for Microsoft Intune mobile application management (MAM).
-Intune allows users to access corporate data from their personal mobile devices, including iOS, Android and Windows, without having these devices directly managed by the organisation.
-At the organisational level, Intune enables admins to control how data is protected within the applications installed on the mobile device.
+Intune allows users to access corporate data from their personal mobile devices, including iOS, Android and Windows, without having these devices directly managed by the organization.
+At the organizational level, Intune enables admins to control how data is protected within the applications installed on the mobile device.

 With Slack’s support for Intune, users can access all the features they expect from Slack’s mobile app, while admins have the tools to prevent data leakage.
 Both Intune managed and unmanaged devices will be covered.
 Users will also be able to copy and paste data between other Intune managed and secured applications.